 Sharing Your Personal Data with Third Parties

-The University may disclose certain personal data to third parties.
+The Bernal Institute may disclose certain personal data to third parties.
 The University will only share your personal data with external third parties where we are required to do so under a statutory or legal obligation, or we are required to do so under a contractual obligation or we have your consent, or we are otherwise permitted to do so in accordance with data protection legislation.

 Transfer of personal data to other countries

 We will only share your personal data outside the EEA where there are adequate safeguards in place and where:

 - the European Commission has determined that the country has an adequate level of data protection;